leilaxle/leilaxle/README.md

 **About**
 - 🔭 I'm currently working on my coding skills!
 I'm also dabbling in food photography, UX/UI design, and learning more languages in my free time.
-- 🌱 I’m currently learning C++, Javascript, Python, and Data Algorithms.
+- 🌱 I’m currently learning C++, Javascript, Java, Python, and Data Algorithms.
 - ⚡ Fun fact: I have a twin sister, I'm learning Japanese and Vietnamese, and I like heavy metal.